BodbDearg/PsyDoom/README.md

   - **DOOM.CUE**: A .cue file pointing to all of the tracks and binary data for the game disc.
     - Any original edition of the game is acceptable: NTSC-U, NTSC-J, PAL, NTSC-U 'Greatest Hits' etc.
     - Both Doom and Final Doom can be used.
+- The settings for the game can be changed by editing the .ini files found in the following folders:
+  - Windows: %APPDATA%\com.codelobster\PsyDoom
+  - MacOS: ~/Library/Application Support/com.codelobster/PsyDoom
-- Keyboard controls are currently default to the following, but can be:
+- Keyboard controls currently default to the following:
   - Up/W and Down/S : Move Forward and Move Backward
   - A and D : Strafe Left and Right
   - Left and Right : Turn Left and Right